 Start by cleaning up your Twitter account

-You want to achieve a ratio balance of your account, which means having more followers than you are following.
+You want to achieve a ratio balance of your account, which means hopefully having a few more followers than you are following.

 This doesn’t mean that you need a huge ratio difference.
 But if you are following 1,000s of users more than are following you, it will look like your account is a bit desperate and might dissuade people from following you.